Residuality and Learning for Nondeterministic Nominal Automata: Canonical Residual Nominal Automata

 \subsection{Automata without guessing}

 We reconsider the above results for non-guessing automata.
-Nondeterminism in nominal automata allows naturally for guessing, meaning that the automaton may store symbols in registers without explicitly reading them.
-However, the original definition of register automata in~\cite{KaminskiF94} does not allow for guessing, and non-guessing automata remain actively researched~\cite{MottetQ19}.
+Nondeterminism in nominal automata allows naturally for guessing, meaning that the automaton may store symbols in registers without explicitly reading them. \ch{For instance, in Figure~\ref{fig:nondet} the automaton non-deterministically stores a(ny) symbol in the initial state without actually reading it, and by doing so it ``guesses'' which symbol will be read at the end of a word.} The original definition of register automata in~\cite{KaminskiF94} does not allow for guessing, and non-guessing automata remain actively researched~\cite{MottetQ19}.
 Register automata with guessing were introduced in~\cite{KaminskiZ10}, because it was realised that non-guessing automata are not closed under reversal.

-To adapt to non-guessing automata, we redefine join-irreducible elements.
-As we would like to remove states which can be written as a ``non-guessing'' union of other states, we only consider joins of sets of elements where all elements are supported by the same support.
+\ch{ To adapt our theory to non-guessing automata, we need to introduce a more restricted form of powerset.
+We say that $U \subseteq X$ is \emph{uniformly finitely supported} (ufs in short) if $\cup_{x \in U} \supp(x)$ is finite.
+The \emph{ufs powerset} is defined as follows: